Jeremy-Min-Yang/minecraft-mcp-server-pixel/minecraft-image-builder/README.md

 - `MC_PORT`: The Minecraft server port (default: 25565)
 - `MC_USERNAME`: The bot's username (default: PixelArtBot)
 - `MC_VERSION`: The Minecraft version (default: 1.19.2)

-### Image Processing

-You can modify the image processing parameters in `src/imageProcessor.js`:

-- Image size (default: 50x50 pixels)
-- Processing options

-### Claude API

-If you have a Claude API key, the application will use Claude to determine the best Minecraft blocks for each pixel.
-Otherwise, it will use a fallback algorithm.

-## How It Works

-1. The user uploads an image to the web server
-2. The image is resized to 50x50 pixels using Sharp
-3. The pixel RGB values are extracted
-4. Claude API (or the fallback algorithm) determines the best Minecraft blocks
-5. The Mineflayer bot connects to the Minecraft server
-6. The bot places blocks to recreate the image in-game

 ## License